Kitware/LidarView/README.md

 * Windows x64
 * MacOS 10.10

+See Detailed Instructions in the [RELEASES.md](RELEASES.md).

-See Download Links and Instructions in the [RELEASES.md](RELEASES.md)
+See Download Links in the [Release](https://gitlab.kitware.com/LidarView/lidarview/-/releases) page of this repository.

 ## Build from source